Dylmoco/smoothr/README.md

 The SDK determines the active payment gateway by first checking `window.SMOOTHR_CONFIG.active_payment_gateway`.
-If absent, it loads the value from the store's `store_settings` table in Supabase using the configured `storeId`.
+If absent, it loads the value from the store's `public_store_settings` table in Supabase using the configured `storeId`.
 The `[provider]` segment in the route should match this value and defaults to `stripe` when no configuration is found.